electricitymaps/electricitymaps-contrib/README.md

 - fixing existing [issues](https://github.com/tmrowco/electricitymap-contrib/issues)
 - submitting ideas, feature requests, or bugs in the [issues](https://github.com/tmrowco/electricitymap-contrib/issues) section.

-### Steps to making a contribution Make your code changes and test them by running your version locally
+### Steps to making a contribution

 Follow these steps to make your contribution:
 1. [Fork](https://help.github.com/articles/fork-a-repo/) the repository.
 2. [Clone](https://help.github.com/articles/cloning-a-repository/) *your fork* of the repository.
 3. Download [Docker](https://docs.docker.com/engine/installation/).
-4. Set up and start your local environment.
+4. Set up and start your local environment.*
 5. Make your code changes and test them in your local environment.
 6. Push your changes to your fork.
-7. Submit a [pull request](https://help.github.com/articles/using-pull-requests/) to us.
+7. Submit a [pull request](https://help.github.com/articles/using-pull-requests/) to bring your contribution into the production version.

-Steps 4 to 7 are explained in more detail below.
+* Step 4 is explained in more detail below.

-#### From setting up your local environment to submitting your contribution
+#### 4. Set up and start your local environment.

 The frontend will need compiling.
 In order to do this, open a terminal in the root directory and run
 ```
 docker-compose build